krisp-14/flight-points-app/README.md

 <div align="center">

-**⭐ Star this repo if you found it interesting!**
+**Star this repo if you found it interesting!**

-Built with ❤️ using Next.js and TypeScript
+Built with Next.js and TypeScript

 </div>